mattj-io/blog/content/post/lxd-openstack-cloudinit-pt2.md

 +++

-So in my previous post, we automatically deployed and configured a LXD host into our OpenStack public cloud tenancy, using only the native features of OpenStack and cloud-init.
+So in my previous post, we automatically deployed and configured an LXD host into our OpenStack public cloud tenancy, using only the native features of OpenStack and cloud-init.

 Let's take a look at that instance and confirm everything is as it should be.